Transforming the Way We Grow Food

 Farming Benefits for Fish

-The designation comes after TNC began working with the farm lessee to implement regenerative agriculture practices, like cover crops and crop diversification, that will enhance soil health, biodiversity and water quality in the Silver Creek watershed.
+The designation comes after TNC began working with the farm lessee to implement regenerative agriculture practices, like cover crops and crop diversification, that enhance soil health, biodiversity and water quality in the Silver Creek watershed.
 The certification demonstrates how regenerative farming practices can have wide-reaching ecological effects that even benefit fish habitat.

 Soil Health Guides